mesa-summer-school-2023/mesa-school-bugnet/docs/minilab1.rst

 Exercise 2: Running GYRE on the fly
 --------

-As mentioned, we want to observe the variations of the mode inertia as a function of frequency, as the star evolve to identify mixed modes.
+As mentioned, we want to observe the variations of the mode inertia as a function of frequency, as the star evolves, in order to identify mixed modes.
 To do so, we want to run GYRE at each time step during the MESA run.
 This is done by editing the ``run_star_extras`` file.

 .. tip::